I thought everyone knew what’s going on with Amazon and third-party sellers, until I recently shared a post from Vox on my social media.

 But, again, this is not always the case.

-And, to add to the problem, the Vox article mentions that Amazon noted they have third-party sellers for lots of other items for sale, not just books.
+And to add to the problem, the Vox article mentions that Amazon noted it has third-party sellers selling lots of other items, not just books.

 The old motto, “buyer beware,” must be on everyone’s mind.